alvseven/typescript-snippets/README.md

-**Code snippets that generate useful types in typescript.
-Simply type the prefix and the IntelliSense will display the type.
-Press tab and enjoy!**
+# Code snippets that generate useful types in typescript.
+Simply type the prefix and the intellisense will display the type.
+Press tab and enjoy!

-*Docs coming soon*
+## *Documentation:*

-Types names:
+All types names:

 - AnyRecordObject
 - AnyMappedObject